 In the two years that followed I went about my city life but my thoughts and emotions always returned to the higher elevations of the Sierra Nevada.
 I dreamed of the sheer granite peaks and monoliths.
 I yearned to breathe the air of the tall trees, high alpine lakes, lushly flowered meadows, and grand timberline vistas.
 Nature called me with her siren song and I was utterly powerless to resist her truth and beauty.

 I had to make my pilgrimage and I knew in my heart I would be coming home to the Promised Land.
-In May of 1983 I left behind my existence in Wisconsin and moved to live and work in Yosemite Valley.
+In May of 1983, at the age of 21, I left behind my existence in Wisconsin, and moved to live and work in Yosemite Valley for the next 28 years of my life

 Yosemite National Park has been the learning ground for some of the most pleasurable and intense experiences of my adult life.
 In the beautiful Range of Light I learned how to be a photographer.
 In the bountiful snow of the Sierra Nevada Mountains I learned how to ski.
 On the greatest, most aesthetic granite walls in the world, I learned how to rock climb and be a mountaineer.
-And, in the wilderness of the Yosemite backcountry I learned the values of the silence of the earth and the rhythmic song of the multitudes of nature.
+And, in the wilderness of the Yosemite backcountry I learned the value of the silence of the earth, and even though it is never completely quiet, it taught me be silent and listen to the rhythmic songs of nature.

-Shagged, fagged, fashed, but not famined, in Idaho.
+Shagged, fagged, fashed, but obviously not famined, in Idaho.